bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 1. get email form to work
 2. work on homepage project placement and then rotation
 3. make just the folders from the repo that I want available to the clients for editing, not the whole repo...
-4. work with a flickr profile for images in slideshows, sidebars, etc.
+4. work on integration with a flickr profile for images in slideshows, sidebars, etc.
+5. make projects a CAPE powered promotable feed to the homepage